 Moreover, the researchers found that women who used cannabis at any level were more likely to have suicidal ideation or report a suicide plan or attempt than men with the same levels of cannabis use.
 For example, among individuals without major depressive episode, the prevalence of suicidal ideation for those with vs. without a cannabis use disorder was 13.9% vs. 3.5% among women and 9.9% vs. 3.0% among men.
 Among individuals with both cannabis use disorder and major depressive episode, the prevalence of past-year suicide plan was 52% higher for women (23.7%) than men (15.6%).

 “Suicide is a leading cause of death among young adults in the United States, and the findings of this study offer important information that may help us reduce this risk,” explained lead author Beth Han, M.D., Ph.D., M.P.H., from NIDA.
 “Depression and cannabis use disorder are treatable conditions, and cannabis use can be modified.
 Through better understanding the associations of different risk factors for suicidality, we hope to offer new targets for prevention and intervention in individuals that we know may be at high-risk.
 These findings also underscore the importance of tailoring interventions in a way that take sex and gender into account.”

-If you or someone you know is in crisis and needs immediate help, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+If you or someone you know is in crisis and needs immediate help, call the National Suicide & Crisis Lifeline at 988.
 Learn more about suicide prevention and ways you can help someone who might be at risk for self-harm.

 Reference: B Han, WM Compton, EB Einstein, ND Volkow.
 Associations of Suicidality Trends With Cannabis Use as a Function of Sex and Depression Status.
 JAMA Network Open.
 DOI: 10.1001/jamanetworkopen.2021.13025 (2021).